Iretha/design-patterns/src/com/smdev/structural/private_class_data/private-class-data.md

 # The Private Class Data Design Pattern

-The Private Class Data Pattern is designed to protect the object data by maintaining it's state.
+The Private Class Data Pattern is designed to protect the object data even from it's own methods.
 {: .fs-6 .fw-300 }

 ---